MuhammadRauf/user-feedback/README.md

 The user can submit the feedback and immediately see on top of the page And the user can also see the topics summary.
 The summary shows no of posts submitted per topic.

-Instructions to run the site:
+# Instructions to run the site
 Copy/Replace the source app, in the source having clone from https://github.com/angular/quickstart.git
-And follow instructions to run the code in the link just mentioned.
+And follow instructions to run the code in the link just mentioned

 Shortly, using terminal
 - rename quickstart user-feedback
 - cd user-feedback
 - npm install
 - npm start

-Languages & Technology used:
+# Languages & Technology used
 - Angular 2 with Typescript language

 Note: